Engineering Project PG (10098.1)

 - Best Overall Project

-Best from each category will be given an award from the school/ faculty along with a certificate.
-All the finalists will also receive a paper certificate signed by Dean.
-Each group is likely to participate only in one category.
-However, exceptions can occur if a group is nominated for more than one category based on their performance in each category.
+The best from each category will be given an award from the school/ faculty along with a certificate.
+All the finalists will also receive a certificate signed by Dean.

 The amount of time you will need to spend on study in this unit will depend on a number of factors including your prior knowledge, learning skill level and learning style.
 Nevertheless, in planning your time commitments you should note that for a 3 credit point unit the total notional workload over the semester or term is assumed to be 150 hours.
 These hours